 Hutcherson currently resides in Los Angeles.

 Josh Futturman hasn’t amounted to much.
-He still lives at home with his parents, has a dead end job as a janitor at Kronish Labs, a sexual disease research centre.
-On account of sickly adolescence, he’s socially inept, has low self-esteem, can’t approach women.
-The only thing he excels at is Cybergeddon, a video game set in a dystopian future where his character, Future Man, has the top ranking in the world.
-When Josh beats the final level, he’s visited by characters from the game who claim it is a training manual and he’s been selected to travel back in time and help them save the world.
+He still lives at home with his parents and has a dead end job as a janitor at Kronish Labs, a sexual disease research facility.
+Josh feels trapped in his own life—he has to believe he’s capable of more than mopping floors, but has no idea where to start.
+His only escape from his humdrum existence is his favorite video game, the famously unwinnable Biotic Wars.
+When Josh finally finds the inspiration to beat the final level, he’s visited by characters from the game who claim he’s been selected to travel back in time and help them save the world.
 Is he ready?
-Absolutely not….
+Absolutely not…